2023 - 2024

 Our 3,000 Goal

-3,000 registrants.
-That’s the number we’re aiming for, and we’re proud to say we’re 57% of the way there.
+3,000 participants.
+That’s the number we’re aiming for, and we’re proud to say we’re 68% of the way there.
 We’re starting earlier; instead of trying to treat current diagnoses, we are looking for a diverse group of healthy individuals who are not experiencing symptoms of Mild Cognitive Impairment or dementia to enroll in the study.
-Our participants come from all ages, races, and walks of life.
+Our participants come from all walks of life.
 Because of the diversity required for this study, we utilized several different methods to reach potential candidates.

 1242 Completed Return Visits